Windower/docs/_pages/commands-input.md

 bind [modifier][state]<key> [up] <command>
 keyboard_bind [modifier][state]<key> [up] <command>
 ```
-Binds a command to a key.
-By default, binds on key press; specify `up` to bind on key release.
+Binds a command to a key.<br>
+By default, binds activate on key press; specify `up` to bind on key release.

 **Tip:** You can assign a command to multiple keys in a single statement by separating each key with a pipe (`|`) character.
 {: .notice--info}